 Definition: The amount of budget authority that becomes available for obligation from balances of receipts or appropriations (derived from special or trust non-revolving fund receipts), borrowing authority, and contract authority previously precluded from obligation.
 This occurs when current-year receipts or appropriations (derived from special or trust non-revolving fund receipts) do not cover current-year obligations or when certain legal requirements are met.
 The balance in this account closes into USSGL account 439700, "Receipts and Appropriations (special or trust), Borrowing Authority and Contract Authority Temporarily Precluded From Obligation - Current-Year Balances."

-Justification: This account is needed to separate amounts derivied specail or trust non-revolving fund recipts that becomes available.
+Justification: This account is needed to separate amounts derived special or trust non-revolving fund receipts that becomes available.

 Account Title: Appropriations (special or trust), Borrowing Authority and Contract Authority Temporarily Precluded From Obligation - Current-Year Balances